Best anti-inflammatory cream for tendinitis

 Higea CBD muscle pain cream 50 ml21,95€ Add to cart

 Tendonitis is a condition in which tendons become inflamed or painful.
 It happens that tendons are fibrous strands that are thick, flexible and able to withstand tension.
 They are very important in our body as they connect the bones to the muscles to allow proper movement.
 For their part, ligaments connect the bones at the point of the joints.
 It should be noted that tendonitis is extremely painful, to the extent that it can be disabling.

-Although tendonitis can affect any of the tendons in the body, it is most often seen in the elbow, wrist, knee, heels, and shoulders.
+Although tendonitis can affect any of the tendons in the body, it is most commonly seen in the elbow, wrist, knee, heels and shoulders.
 As a result, the name of the condition is determined by the injured body component.
 Therefore, common terms include Achilles tendonitis, jumper’s knee, epicondylitis or tennis elbow, and pitcher’s shoulder.

 What causes tendonitis?

 Tendonitis can occur not only as a result of a quick jolt or damage to the site of contact.
 It is also commonly the result of prolonged periods of intense activity, often as a result of the person’s work or activity.
 Basically anything that leads to overuse or extreme strain on the tendons.

 The following are some of the most common risk factors for tendonitis:

 - Age.
 Although tendonitis can affect anyone at any age, it is more common in older people because their tendons become less flexible.

 - Medications: If taken without consulting a doctor, certain antibiotics can cause tendonitis as a side effect.